 If you enjoyed hiking in the Behana Gorge to Clamshell Falls in one of Queensland's best National Parks; The Wooroonooran, then make sure to check out some of my other travel guides and articles.

-I've spent a long time exploring some of the best waterfalls, hikes, and things to do around Cairns.
-So, if you're looking for some adventure inspiration, take a look!
+I've spent a long time exploring Far North Queensland and have written hundreds of guides just like this one.
+If you're looking for some adventure inspiration, take a look below.

 ElIzabeth Nichols